 11. Systems for directors and employees to report the matters to be reported to the Audit and Supervisory Committee or the matters to be reported at the request of the Committee

-Directors and employees are to report the following matters to the Audit and Supervisory Committee on a regular basis, and the directors who are on the Audit and Supervisory Committee are to attend the board of directors meetings as well as other important meetings to receive the reporting on such matters;
+Directors and employees are to report the following matters to the Audit and Supervisory Committee on a regular basis, and the directors who are on the Audit and Supervisory Committee are to attend the Board meetings as well as other important meetings to receive the reporting on such matters;

-- Matters to be resolved and reported at the board of directors meetings;
+- Matters to be resolved and reported at the Board meetings;

 - Monthly, quarterly, and full-year business performance, business outlook, and financial conditions;